 Next structures in line are going to be these two here known as the mastoid notches.
 And you can see here that they’re found medially to the mastoid processes that we also talked about.
-They’re also found on the temporal bone.
-So this is a depression that we find medially to the mastoid processes.
-It is also sometimes referred to as the digastric fossa as this is where the anterior belly of the digastric muscle will attach to.

 Other structures, another pair here known as the choana, individually or singular for choanae.
 And these bilateral openings of the posterior nasal aperture are located between the nasal cavity and the nasopharynx.
 Now, the two openings are separated by this bone here that we just talked about before, the vomer.

 Next structures are going... or the next structure is going to be the external occipital crest seen here.
 The external occipital crest is a ridge located on the occipital bone and is where the nuchal ligament attaches to.
 And you notice here that this structure is between or is located between the external occipital protuberance, which is the structure here, and also this foramen here, the foramen magnum.